-Argentina holds legislative elections on Sunday, October 27, 2013.
+Argentina, which held national elections on Sunday, October 25, 2015, returned to the polls for a presidential runoff election on Sunday, November 22, 2015.
 An overview of the Argentinian electoral system is presented here.

 The election statistics presented in this space come from reports and data files issued by the National Electoral Chamber and the National Electoral Directorate of Argentina's Ministry of the Interior.

-For more information about the 2013 legislative elections in Argentina, visit Argentina Elections-Elecciones Argentinas.
+For more information about the 2015 national elections in Argentina, visit Argentina Elections-Elecciones Argentinas.

 As set forth by the 1994 constitution, Argentina has a federal, republican and representative form of government.